From Heartbreak to Healing

 It didn’t sink in for quite awhile what this all meant.
 I knew it meant it would be harder this time to get pregnant with only one tube, but I still thought I’d be able to.

 This brings us to May 2014.
 I hadn’t gotten pregnant again so my doctor put me on clomid, a drug that helps a woman conceive.
 I was on it for 3 months.
 Those 3 months were the worst 3 months of my life.
-I knew I would be moody on clomid since it messes with the hormones, but I shutterstock_220131127was not prepared for suicidal.
+I knew I would be moody on clomid since it messes with the hormones, but I was not prepared for suicidal.
 I no longer saw the point in living.
 I lost a bunch of friends.
 I even lost some employees during this time.
 I don’t blame any of them.
 I was intolerable to be around…even to myself.

 Once again my husband was my hero and suggested I get help which I did..in the form of zoloft.
 This definitely helped, but I still felt like I had lost myself.